How to deploy a batch file using Intune

-I am taking below batch file as sample script to deploy it using Intune.
-You can use the steps to deploy any batch file using Intune.
-Copy and paste the following code into a batch file and save with .bat or .cmd extenstion.
+Copy and paste the following code into a batch file and save it with a .bat or .cmd extension.
 For example:

 MPsignatureupdate.bat